Management Discussion and Analysis Report

 Sustainable Growth Plan

-Strengthening international presence by tapping into new markets and geographies.
+Expanding international presence across new markets and geographies.

-Enriching the service portfolio with value-added offerings to support customers in their energy transition journey.
+Enhancing service offerings to support customers energy transition.

-Scaling the deployment of Thermax EDGE Live? to enhance the performance of industrial assets through smart analytics and AI._
+Scaling Thermax EDGE Live? to improve asset performance through analytics and Al.

 Geographical Footprint